RUNNING TESTS

 Generate detailed test reports in multiple formats for debugging, CI/CD integration, and performance analysis.
 Karate provides comprehensive reporting out of the box.

-Report Types
+Report Formats

 Rich, interactive reports for development and debugging:

-- Step-by-step execution — visual test flow with timing
+report: 'debug'threshold.
+See Logging for the why. - Step-by-step execution — visual test flow with timing

 - Inline debugging —